 A chiller works on the principle of vapor compression or vapor absorption.
-Chillers are designed to provide a continuous flow of coolant to the cold side of a process water system at a desired temperature of about 50°F (10°C).
-The coolant is then pumped through the process, extracting heat out of molds and machinery as it flows back to the return side of the process water system.
+Chillers provide a continuous flow of coolant to the cold side of a process water system at a desired temperature of about 50°F (10°C).
+The coolant is then pumped through the process, extracting heat out of one area of a facility (e.g., machinery, process equipment, etc.) as it flows back to the return side of the process water system.

 A chiller uses a vapor compression mechanical refrigeration system that connects to the process water system through a device called an evaporator.
-See Image below.
-Refrigerant circulates in evaporator, compressor, condenser and expansion valve of a chiller.
+Refrigerant circulates through an evaporator, compressor, condenser and expansion device of a chiller.
 A thermodynamic process occurs in each of above components of a chiller.
-The evaporator is a heat exchanger in which heat captured by the process coolant flow is transferred to the refrigerant.
-As the heat-transfer takes place, the refrigerant evaporates, changing from a low-pressure liquid into vapor, while the temperature of the process coolant is reduced.
+The evaporator functions as a heat exchanger such that heat captured by the process coolant flow transfers to the refrigerant.
+As the heat-transfer takes place, the refrigerant evaporates, changing from a low-pressure liquid into vapor, while the temperature of the process coolant reduces.

 Types of Chillers:

 As described, two different cooling mediums (air or water) can facilitate the transfer of the latent heat given up as the refrigerant changes from vapor to liquid.
 Thus, chillers can use two different types of condensers, air-cooled and water-cooled.

 - Air-cooled condensers resemble the “radiators” that cool automobile engines.
 They use a motorized blower to force air across a grid of refrigerant lines.
 Unless they are specially designed for high-ambient conditions, air-cooled condensers require ambient temperatures of 95°F (35°C) or below to operate effectively.